nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 With this guide, you will be able to learn how to use all the functionalities of this application through step-by-step instructions without having to learn how to write a single line of code.

-Before you learn how to use the app, take a look at the [quickstart](#quick-start) guide on how to install and prepare the application for use.
+Before you learn how to use the app, take a look at the [Quick Start](#quick-start) guide on how to install and prepare the application for use.

 ---

 ## Table of Contents
 1. [Quick Start](#1-quick-start)

 2. [Features](#2-features)